 During all instrument setups, the person responsible for running the instrument should regularly check to verify that the instrument is level.
 If at any point the instrument is bumped, or for some reason falls out of level, the instrument should be re-leveled and the original backsight of the setup should be re-shot.
 Record the re-shot of the backsight in the field book and check to see if it varied from the original backsight.
-If the variability between the two backsights is more than 0.05 ft $(5/100^{\text{ths}})$ , all shots taken since the previous level check should be re-shot.
+If the variability between the two backsights is more than 0.05 ft $(5/100^{ths})$, all shots taken since the previous level check should be re-shot.
+If there was no previous level check, the entire cross-section should be re-shot.